WebFreak001/WurgerKing/README.md

 # Würger King

-An unofficial free and open source cross-platform proxy server & web UI for the Burger King app in Germany. (coupons only support Germany due to API changes)
+An unofficial free and open source cross-platform proxy server & web UI for the Burger King® app in Germany. (coupons only support Germany due to API changes)

 This app can be used on old smartphones and unsupported operating systems and offers near full functionality for promotions and coupons.

-The app is not affiliated with Burger King in any way and usage is not allowed in any way not allowed by the terms of the Burger King (Germany) app.
+The app is not affiliated with Burger King® in any way and usage is not allowed in any way not allowed by the terms of the Burger King® (Germany) app.

 It is designed to be fast and lightweight and only required a browser to function.